scottaohara/accessibility_interview_questions/README.md

 # Accessibility Interview Questions

-Use these questions like these as jumping off points for discussion.
-Learning how someone solves problems, and interprets accessible and inclusive UX best practices is far better than learning if they can readily recite specifications or keyboard shortcuts.
+Use these questions as conversation starters.
+Learning how someone solves problems, and interprets accessible and inclusive user experiences is far better than learning if they can recite specifications or keyboard shortcuts.

 Questions are grouped into three buckets: [General](#general), [Technical](#technical), and [Design](#design).
-This may be a mistake, but we're going with it for now.
-If you have better ideas, please [let us know](https://github.com/scottaohara/accessibility_interview_questions/issues).
+These categories may be a mistake, but we're going with it for now.
+If you have better ideas for categories and questions in general, please [let us know](https://github.com/scottaohara/accessibility_interview_questions/issues)!
+Ideally, a candidate would be able to answer questions from each category

-Since accessibility is a holistic practice, ideally a candidate, for an accessibility specific role, should have some insight into each category.
-Modify questions as needed, and ask only those that would best represent the skill set of the role you are looking to fill.

 ## General